 High-profile client projects, nuanced local market knowledge and global capabilities define who we are.
-As a White & Case graduate in Australia, you'll work on challenging, sophisticated and complex cross-border matters across both the developed and fast-growth markets where rules are still being made (often with our help).
-You'll be an integral member of our team and have genuine responsibility early on in your career.
+As a graduate, you'll work on challenging, sophisticated and complex cross-border matters across both the developed and fast-growth markets where rules are still being made (often with our help).
+You'll be an integral member of our team and will have genuine responsibility early on in your career.

 Download our global recruitment brochure to learn more.

 Over the past 100 years, we've built an unrivalled network of 44 offices in 30 countries.
 That investment is the foundation for White & Case's client work in 180 countries today.

 Many White & Case clients are multinational organisations with complex needs that require the involvement of multiple Firm offices.
 Our reputation is built on an ability to execute tough deals in challenging places, whether at the highest levels of global corporate life, in transitioning markets or across our London-New York axis.

 Our teams in Melbourne and Sydney work with clients across the Asia-Pacific region and around the globe on all aspects of the energy, infrastructure and mining & metals sectors, and on high-profile public market and private equity M&A transactions.

 We offer clients legal services throughout the full life cycle of their projects, including environment & planning, project structuring, project development, project finance, corporate advice, M&A, litigation and arbitration.
 We are proud of our achievements—global revenue of more than US$2.185 billion, three practices rated Band 1 in Chambers Global, top ranked for diversity and pro bono programs.

 In Australia, we are ranked Tier 1 by The Legal 500 for Project Development and Project Finance, and in the wider Asia-Pacific region; and ranked 1st by deal value for Asia Pacific Infrastructure Finance by IJGlobal in their 2019 League Table